tongwing/aws-billing/README.md

 ![AWS Billing Dashboard Screenshot](screenshot.png)

+I built this app because I was tired of constantly going into the AWS console just to check billing information.
+As the commit messages show, the entire project was generated using Claude Code.
+I’m using this as a way to explore Claude Code and learn how to use it more effectively.

 ## Features
 - ✅ User-configurable AWS credentials (no server-side .env required)
 - ✅ Stateless backend supporting multiple users